sypsyp97/Genetic_NAS/README.md

 |  └── Data_for_TFLITE.py
 |
 ├── tf_flower_example.py
-├── rst_generator.py
 └── README.md
 ```

 - `src/`: This directory contains the main source code for the project and utility scripts that aid in various tasks throughout the project.
 - `get_datasets/`: This directory includes scripts for data acquisition.
 - `tf_flower_example.py`: A Python script that is used for testing the application with the TensorFlow Flowers dataset.
-- `rst_generator.py`: This script is responsible for generating `reStructuredText (.rst)` files, which are a key part of creating comprehensive documentation for this project.
-These files are compatible with [Sphinx Documentation Generator](https://www.sphinx-doc.org/en/master/).

 ---